dogmatiq/dodeca/README.md

 #### Consuming configuration

+There are three primary approaches to consuming configuration.
+The preferred way is to use once of the "typed" functions, such as `AsBool()`, `AsInt()`, etc.

-There are two primary ways to consume configuration.
-The preferred way is via the `config.Bucket` type, which provides methods for obtaining a `config.Value`, which in turn has methods for representing that value as a `string`, `[]byte`, `io.ReadCloser`, or as a path to a real file on disk.
+These accept a `config.Bucket ` type.
+The second approach is to use the bucket directly, which gives access to `config.Value` which in turn has methods for representing that value as a `string`, `[]byte`, `io.ReadCloser`, or as a path to a real file on disk.

-The other way is via the `config.GetEnv()` function, which is a drop-in replacement for `os.Getenv()`.
+Finally, the `config.GetEnv()` function can be used as a drop-in replacement for `os.Getenv()`.
 However, it should be noted that when there is a problem loading a configuration value, such as when a non-existent file is specified this function simply returns an empty string.